CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: CortexODE Framework

-where $n\in\{0,...,N-1\}$, $N$ is the number of the total steps of the iteration, and $h=T/N$ is the step size. $\Delta\mathbf{x}_{n}$ is approximated by ODE solvers such as forward Euler, midpoint, or high-order Runge-Kutta (RK) methods.
-Note that the higher-order numerical methods will produce more accurate results, but are more computationally and memory intensive.
-To reduce the training time, we use a larger step size $h$ (\emph{e.g.} $h=0.1$) to solve the ODEs during training.
-In the inference phase, we can use smaller $h$ to reduce surface self-intersections introduced by the numerical errors.
+In this work, we consider forward Euler, Midpoint, and 4th-order RK methods as ODE solvers.
+Theorem \ref{thm2} extends the results of homeomorphism from an Euler method \cite{lebrat2021corticalflow} to an any-stage RK method.
+The Euler method can be viewed as a special case of the RK method with $\beta_1=1$ and $\alpha_{i,j}=0$.
+Then the sufficient condition of homeomorphism is $\eta(h,L)=hL<1$.
+Similarly, for 2nd-order Midpoint method with $\beta_1=0$, $\beta_2=1$ and $\alpha_{2,1}=1/2$, it should hold $\eta(h,L)=hL+\frac{1}{2}h^2L^2<1$.
+In practice, to reduce the training time, we use a larger step size $h$ (\emph{e.g.} $h=0.1$) to solve the ODEs during training.
+In the inference phase, we can use a smaller $h$ to reduce surface self-intersections introduced by the numerical errors.
 (See Section~\ref{sec:solver} for detailed comparison and discussion.)